B013040034/ohmyblog/_posts/base/2017-12-9-handle-api-request.md

 ---
 layout: post
-title: how to handle the api responses with Retrofit tag : Retrofit Gson category : Android
+title: how to handle the api responses by Retrofit tag : Retrofit Gson category : Android
 ---